 - Login and Sign Up screens are quite familiar to us; they are ubiquitous, being some kind of virtual doors that directly related to our accounts.

 - Lock screen has become widely popular namely due to gesture-based devices.
-This feature allows displaying prevalent, quite habitual information such as date, time, weather forecast, email notifications and others – that are constantly updated – while device is still locked and safely protected from accidental and unwitting human interventions.
+This feature allows displaying prevalent, quite habitual information such as date, time, weather forecast, email notifications and others – that are constantly updated – while the device is still locked and safely protected from accidental and unwitting human interventions.

 While the first two, as a rule, encountered in various applications, the latter is a basic attribute of any touch screen device.

-In this collection we are sharing with you impressive and ambiguous concepts of various practical screens with splendid professional UIs.
+In this collection, we are sharing with you impressive and ambiguous concepts of various practical screens with splendid professional UIs.

 Lock, Home, Start and Login Screens Examples

 Lock Screen Concept by Eli Williamson has a perceptible circular vibe.
-The outline style elements in tandem with a large ultra-narrow type beautifully set off from picturesque background.
+The outline style elements in tandem with a large ultra-narrow type beautifully set off from the picturesque background.

 Home Screen by Gert Tzafa is based on a heavily blurred background that gives the UI a polished and sleek feel.
 Such a turbid background easily highlights foreground elements, while the curved borders add a tone of elegance.

 iPhone Lock Screen Design by Asher Charles lets out a delicate nature breath of a warm summer day.
-A spectacular greenish background is skillfully complemented by several components: white slightly bold typography in the header and saturated white glyphs at the bottom of the screen.
+A spectacular greenish background is skillfully complimented by several components: white slightly bold typography in the header and saturated white glyphs at the bottom of the screen.